Oslandia/workshop-pointcloud/en/step2/README.md

 ## Merge multiple files

 The first step is to write a file in JSON to describe the pipeline.
-In our case, we want to multiple LAS file, merge these files then write a new LAS file named *merged.las*.
-So, we'll need three elements:
+In our case, we want to merge multiple LAS files, then write a new LAS file named *merged.las*.
+So, we'll need two elements:
   - a filter to merge N files
   - a writer for the LAS output file